 Cost of Living Payments

 At the end of May 2022 the government announced a range of support with the cost of living.
-The support is being provided automatically to those who are eligible, which means you should not need to apply for it.
+This has since been extended through to 2024.
+Support is being provided automatically to those who are eligible, which means you should not need to apply for it.
 Payments are being made to those on means-tested benefits, disability benefits and pensioners.

 On means-tested benefits